 So it became the defining example of a mix together named after the location it was created and the market it was created for.

 English Breakfast tea caught on, and its composition became pretty more refined and standardised.

-Finally, it inspired most of the black tea combines Brits drinks today.
+Finally, it inspired most of the black tea combines with British drinks today.

-In the early twenty-century, where the water supply was less uniform than it is today, we used to make individual combines for each customer at our flagship store in Harrogate.
+In the early twenty-century, where the water supply was less uniform than today, we used to make individual combines for each customer at our flagship store in Harrogate.